freeCodeCamp/CurriculumExpansion/fullstack-cert/js-projects/lab-playlist-remix-engine/user-stories.md

 Each listener provides a list of songs they want to hear.
 Some songs may appear more than once, and some artists may show up too many times.
 Your job is to work through these playlists step by step: combine them into one list, score each song, remove duplicate songs, limit how often the same artist appears, and then create a final play order.

-This project will help you practice working with arrays, loops, and array indexing while solving a realistic problem using JavaScript.

 1. You should accept an array of playlists where each playlist is an array of `{ trackId, artist, title, votes, bpm }`.